discoveryjs/jora/README.md

 - methods

-  Type: `Object`
+  Type: `Object<string, function | string>`
   Default: `undefined`

+  Describes additional methods for use in queries.
+Accepts an object where each key represents a method name, and its value can be a function or a string (jora query) defining the action.
+Note: Overriding [built-in methods](https://discoveryjs.github.io/jora/#article:jora-syntax-methods-builtin) is not permitted and will result in an exception.

+- assertions

+  Type: `<string, function | string>`
+  Default: `undefined`

-  Additional methods for using in query passed as an object, where a key is a method name and a value is a function to perform an action.
-It can override build-in methods.
+  Specifies additional assertions for use in queries.
+It requires an object where each key is an assertion name, and its value is either a function or a string (jora query) for the assertion.
+Similar to methods, overriding [built-in assertions](https://discoveryjs.github.io/jora/#article:jora-syntax-assertions&!anchor=built-in-assertions) will trigger an exception.

 - debug

   Type: `Boolean` or `function(name, value)`
   Default: `false`

-  Enables debug output.
-When set a function, this function will recieve a section name and its value.
+  Activates debug output.
+By default, it uses console.log().
+If a function is provided, it will be used instead of console.log(), taking a section name and its value as arguments.

 - tolerant

   Type: `Boolean`
   Default: `false`

-  Enables tolerant parsing mode.
-This mode supresses parsing errors when possible.
+  Enables a tolerant parsing mode that attempts to suppress parsing errors when feasible.

 - stat

   Type: `Boolean`
   Default: `false`

-  Enables stat mode.
-When mode is enabled a query stat interface is returning instead of resulting data.
+  Turns on stat mode.
+In this mode, instead of returning the query results, a query statistics interface is provided.

 ### Query introspection